-Considering that Article 1.4 of the Staff Regulations of the defendant Organisation, as it stood at the moment when the decision complained of was taken, was as follows:
+Considering that Article 1.4 of the Staff Regulations of the defendant Organisation, as it stood at the moment when the complainant was notified that her appointment would not be renewed, was as follows:

 "Members of the Secretariat shall conduct themselves at all times in a manner consonant with the good repute and high purposes of the Organization and their status as international civil servants.
 They shall not engage in any activity that is incompatible with the proper discharge of their duties.
 They shall avoid any action, and in particular any kind of public pronouncement, which would adversely reflect upon their status.
-While they are not expected to give up religious or political convictions or national sentiments, they shall at all times exercise the reserve and tact incumbent upon them by reason of their international responsibilities."
+While they are not expected to give up religious or political convictions or national sentiment, they shall at all times exercise the reserve and tact incumbent upon them by reason of their international responsibilities."